Tinamous/UltimakerLid/ReadMe.md

 #### Phase 2 - Glue one side:

-* Rotate the 180 degrees so the back panel is nearest to you
+* Rotate the lid 180 degrees so the back panel is nearest to you.
-* Flip forwards so the top is now facing you and the back panel is flat on the bench.
+* Flip forwards so the top is now facing you and the back panel is laying flat on the bench.
-* Remove the lid.
+* Remove the top.
-* Run a bead of glue along both the mating edge of the back and side panels (should be horizontal on the bench now).
+* Run a bead of glue along both the mating edges of the back and side panels (should be horizontal on the bench now).
   * Run the glue from the furthest away point stopping 20mm before getting to the lid top (i.e. going from lid bottom to top)
   * Be sure not to glue all the way to the lid top to prevent risk of gluing the top on at this stage.
 * Return glue bottle to fridge.